 It is the nature of a metaphor to challenge the audience’s notion of reality.
 That’s how it works.
 That’s what makes metaphor different from simile or other forms of analogy where the audience is notified that an analogy is present.
 Metaphor is a pure statement of what is and it is up to the audience to detect that someone is pulling their leg or yanking their chain to make a point.
 If you’re inspecting your leg and looking for your chain, you might be missing my point.

 It is the natural progression of language to introduce new or abstract ideas wrapped in the familiar.
-Repetition causes those new ideas to eventually become the familiar.
+Eventually those new ideas to become things themselves, the familiar.
 The metaphor falls away like scaffolding and the ideas stand on their own.
-Or sometimes, the metaphorical packaging remains a permanent representation indefinitely,
+Or sometimes, the metaphorical packaging remains a permanent part of the thing ,